-- Review the Annoto Dashboard to identify which students engage the most and least with the content (Engagement column) and each other (Collaboration column).
+- Review the Annoto Insights dashboard to identify which students engage the most and least with the content (Engagement column) and each other (Collaboration column).

 - Assess students’ level of understanding with a probing question or add guiding questions at any specific moment in the video to focus your students’ attention.
 Here are some examples of different question types that can get different students engaged.